inbravo/scala-feature-set/README.md

 -  [A function without a return type is called Procedure in Scala] [ProcedureTest.md]
 -  [Example of a function that can take a variable number of arguments] [VarArgsTest.md]
 -  [Equivalent of Java 'Object' Class in Scala is 'AnyRef'] [VarArgsTest.md]
+-  [Equivalent of Java 'ArrayList' Class in Scala is 'ArrayBuffer'] [ArrayBufferTest.md]
 -  [Equivalent of Java 'void' in Scala is 'Unit'.
 Technically 'void' has no value whereas 'Unit' has one value that signifies 'no value'] [MathOpsTest.md]
 -  [Value '_' initializes to default value of variable.
 Default accessor and mutator methods in an object] [MutatorTest.md]